 Trainees are to be selected by their ESO using the Guidelines for the Selection of Advocacy Trainees.
 Ideally new entrants will have been exposed to the role in the workplace prior to enrolment to ensure their ability and willingness to carry out the role.
 The ESO must then nominate the person using the online nomination form.
 Once that has been done, the nominee must then complete an online application form to finalise the enrolment.

-Preference to training places is based on the best possible return to the ex-service community, so workload of an ESO, Veteran Centre or Community of Practise is taken into account.
+Preference for training places is based on the best possible return to the ex-service community, so workload of an ESO, Veteran Centre or Community of Practise is taken into account.

 Training is conducted primarily in the workplace and guided by a mentor appointed by the ESO.
 The workplace experiences are supplemented by formal training which included online study units and face-to-face consolidation training.